 Trade receivables domestic relate to a relatively big number of customers from different geographical areas in the Republic of Macedonia.
-As of 31 December 2011, the Company did not have significant concentration of credit risk towards specified customers, except to bigger trading companies (Tinex, Veropulos, SP Market etc).
+As of 31 December 2013, the Company did not have significant concentration of credit risk towards specified customers, except to bigger trading companies.